mockative/mockative/README.md

 >
 > Please see [Migrating to Mockative 2](wiki/MIGRATING-TO-2.md) for a migration guide.

-Mockative uses [KSP] to generate mock classes for interfaces, and as such, it requires adding the KSP plugin in addition to adding the runtime library and symbol processor dependencies.
+Mockative uses [KSP] to generate mock classes, and as such, it requires adding the KSP plugin in addition to adding the runtime library and symbol processor dependencies.

 **build.gradle.kts**